Racine Lutheran High School

 Racine Lutheran High School is a private religious high school located in Racine, Wisconsin.
 It is associated with the Lutheran Church–Missouri Synod.
-Founded in 1944, the school has an enrollment of about 225 students.
+Founded in 1944, the school has an enrollment of about 340 students.

 Academics

 Christian education in the Lutheran tradition is tied into daily school life for all students at RLHS.

 Extracurricular activities

 Athletics

-Sports offered at Racine Lutheran include football, soccer, volleyball, basketball, golf, trap-shooting, wrestling, baseball, softball, and track and field.
+Sports offered at Racine Lutheran include football, soccer, volleyball, basketball, golf, trap-shooting, wrestling, baseball, softball, cheerleading, cross country, tennis, and track and field.